 Speaking of wildflowers, if you are here in Spring make sure you get outside of the main downtown to see some of the great wildflowers.
 We actually happened to visit during the Annual Cambria Wildflower Show and got to see the full range of wildflowers that grow in the region.

-If animals are your thing, make sure to stop at the Elephant Seal Rookery in nearby San Simeon.
-Also if you feel like doing some good during your visit, consider checking out some of the available stewardship activities in the area.
+If animals are your thing, make sure to stop at the Elephant Seal Rookery and Coastal Discovery Center in nearby San Simeon.

 Take a Short Detour to San Simeon

-If you are visiting this area, I highly recommend a visit to Hearst Castle.
+If you are visiting this area for the first time, I highly recommend a visit to Hearst Castle.
 I have toured Hearst Castle twice and enjoyed it both times and would not hesitate to return for a third visit (still really want to do an evening tour here!).

 The place is amazingly well-run, the guides are great, the film is very well done, the house is filled with amazing art, the gardens are beautiful, and the life story of William Randolph Hearst is fascinating.

-If you are planning a visit, you can read my full review and advice for visiting Hearst Castle post that I wrote a couple of years ago.
+If you are planning a visit, you can read my full review and advice for visiting Hearst Castle post that includes lots of tips and advice for visiting based on our visits.
 When driving near Hearst Castle, you might be lucky enough to spot zebra in the fields which are descendants of Hearst’s zoo (I’ve seen them 1 out of 3 times).
 But there are other things to do in tiny San Simeon other than just visit Hearst Castle.

 If you enjoy lighthouses, I recommend doing a guided tour of Piedras Blancas Light Station (note you can only tour the lighthouse on certain days with a guided tour so plan ahead) and if you like historical buildings take a short detour to what remains of the Old San Simeon Village (includes mainly the historic Sebastian’s Store and an old schoolhouse).